 - Twice a year (in the Spring and again in the Fall), do a two week cleanse with Cleanstart.

-- After each cleanse take one bottle of either Bifidophilus Flora Force or Probiotic Eleven "friendly bacteria" according to label directions.
+- After each cleanse take one bottle of either Bifidophilus Flora Force "friendly bacteria" according to label directions.

 - Take a good quality multi-vitamin/mineral supplement every day, such as Super Supplemental.